 His illustrious career did not stop there.
 He ran for City Council and lost.
 The next year, he applied when a seat became open.
 Eventually with the help of Mr. Jim Tule, his campaign manager, and a group of students who surveyed residents and made signs, he was elected to Council on November 9, 1971.
 Four candidates were vying for three empty seats.
 It was unusual for a teacher to run for a local government office.
 He earned respect and votes by walking door to door, meeting residents.
 His promise to the community?
 Make Centerville a better city during his term of service.

 Leonard served on Council from 1972 until 1981.
 He was credited with bringing the Chevy Chase development to Centerville.
 He was also instrumental in creating interest in the City’s bike paths.
 He was quiet but open with his political opinions.
 He took strong positions on issues but was never offensive.
 He had aspirations to move into state government.
 Always a teacher, he shared his passion for service and local government with his students.

 His interactions were known as positive.
 He showed camaraderie in the work place and was known as a “great guy.”
 He loved the community and wanted to see Centerville thrive.

 Leonard enjoyed softball, gardening, and tennis.
 Most importantly, he loved his family.
-He and wife Shirley raised three children: Susanna, Mason, and Matthew.
+He and wife Shirley raised three children: Susanna, Nathan, and Matthew.
 Leonard was a man of faith as well as a dedicated family man.
 The family attended Washington Heights Baptist Church.
 They made their home in the Pleasant Hill neighborhood at 440 Sunnycliff Place.